 - 1/4 Cup (1.1oz / 32g)*

 (*For those orders without the red chili flakes the weights above will be a little less.)

 Boston Spice Corned Beef:

 South Boston, known as "Southie" to the locals, is one of the oldest neighborhoods in the United States.
 It was originally an area whose residents were mostly working class Irish Catholics.
-Dorchester Heights, located in South Boston, is where General George Washington forced the British Army to evacuated Boston during the American Revolutionary War.
+Dorchester Heights, located in South Boston, is where General George Washington forced the British Army to evacuate Boston during the American Revolutionary War.
 Boston celebrates this "Evacuation Day" every year.
 South Boston is also the home of the St. Patrick's Day Parade.

 According to historian James Cullen, a large number of Irish immigrants arrived in Boston as early as 1654, on the ship Goodfellow, and were "sold" into indentured servitude "to such of the inhabitants as needed them."

-The Irish were the largest single ethnic group to arrive in Boston mostly due to the Irish Potato Famine in the mid-1800's.
+The Irish were the largest single ethnic group to arrive in Boston mostly due to the Irish Potato Famine in the mid-1800s.

 Ingredients: allspice berries, coriander seeds, fennel seeds, dill seeds, dried ginger, cloves, black peppercorns, green peppercorns, bay leaves, red chili flakes, cardamom pods, brown mustard seeds, yellow mustard seeds, cinnamon sticks

-Share our great products with others
+Share our great products with your friends!